 - Learn in-demand job skills

-- Start anytime
+- Begin at your convenience

-- Set your own pace
+- Work at your own pace

 - Affordably priced

-SENIOR CITIZEN PROGRAM
+SENIOR CITIZENS PROGRAM

-The WCJC Senior Citizen Program provides a meal and activity program to senior citizens 60 years and older.
+The WCJC Senior Citizens Program provides a meal and activity program to senior citizens 60 years and older.
 The WCJC Senior Citizen Center, funded by the Houston-Galveston Area Council, Texas Department of Health and Human Services, Texas Department of Agriculture, and County Resources, provides center meals and activities on a daily basis to promote social interaction.
-In-home meals to qualified homebound seniors are offered in Wharton and Colorado counties. provides Senior Citizen Program also transportation to and from the center, as well as to medical appointments, grocery stores, the post office, pharmacies, and other local errands.
+In-home meals to qualified homebound seniors are offered in Wharton and Colorado counties.
+The Senior Citizens Program also provides transportation to and from the center, as well as to medical appointments, grocery stores, the post office, pharmacies, and other local errands.
 All of our services are provided at no cost to our seniors, though donations are greatly appreciated.
 We currently have centers located in Wharton, El Campo, Eagle Lake, Columbus, and Weimar.